romanzabaleta/ML-Text-Classifier-Scikit/README.md

-# This is currently a work in progress

-*Please open the "Jupyter POC" folder to view the classification work so far and open the "App POC" folder to view the mobilization of that work into a tool*
+Please open the "Jupyter POC" folder to view the classification work and open the "App POC" folder to view the mobilization of that work into a tool